akshatha-k/Microsoft-Code.fun.do.2019/README.md

 Our system consits of the normal poll station, with the following modifications -

 - A biometric fingerprint verification to confirm the vote by the citizen deployed and connected using Azure IoT Hub
-- Detection of illegal equipment and weapony using Image Recognition Technology and Deep Learning using Azure Kubernetes
+- Detection of illegal equipment and weaponry using Image Recognition Technology and Deep Learning using Azure Kubernetes.
+We employ the sightengine API and the Vision API by using their pre-trained deep-learning model for the detection and securing the actual process of voting by feeding the program live-feed of the process and making it predict any illegal activity at the booth.
 - Acceptance, Storage and calculation of votes per party using Azure Blockchain.
 - Visualizing voter data from various poll stations using PowerBI.
 - Releasing a report and predicting the women voters thing (AKSHATHA PLEASE FINISH IT OFF)